Arthur F. Gorham: Operation Husky: The Invasion of Sicily

 The next day, July 12, Gorham and his unit came face to face with another German tank near Niscemi, Sicily.
 William B. Breuer in Drop Zone Sicily describes the action: Gorham “grabbed a rocket launcher and edged his way within range of a menacing Tiger Tank which had continued to roll forward.
 Gorham, out in the open and in full view of enemy tankers, kneeled to take aim at the tank.
 Gunners in the Tiger spotted the parachute leader and fired an 88mm shell at Gorham at point blank range.
 Gorham, hardnosed to the end, fell over dead."
 The citation for the Distinguished Service Cross he was awarded for his actions reports: “Lieutenant Colonel Gorham personally manned a rocket launcher and destroyed one tank.
 While attempting to destroy another with hand grenades and a rifle, Lieutenant Colonel Gorham was killed.”
 This second description is consistent with the reports relayed to Gorham's family by Chicago Tribune reporter John Hall Thompson in December 1943.

 Gorham's death was first reported by Bill Ryder in a March of Time radio broadcast on August 19, 1943.
 "One of the outstanding examples of heroism was Lt.
 Col. Arthur Gorham whose unit was attacked by tanks.
 When one of his bazooka teams was wiped out by an approaching tank, he manned the weapon himself and got the tank single-handed before being killed himself by another tank on their flank."

 There is some confusion about the actual date of Gorham's death.
 Army records list his date of death as July 11, 1941.
 His second Distinguished Service Cross citation lists the date as July 14, 1943.
 This is the date listed on Gorham's headstone.
 In Phil Nordyke's Four Stars of Valor, page 425, he explains: "Colonel's Gorham's death is listed in Army records as July 11, 1941.
 Both Captain Edwin Sayre, in his monograph written in 1947, and Dean McCandless, who was with Gorham when he was killed, state that Gorham was in fact killed during action that took place on July 12, 1943.
 McCandless states that he found Gorham's CP (command post) on the morning of July 11 and was put on outpost duty by Gorham that evening.
 He states that the next morning Gorham recalled him and they moved to Hill 41, where Gorham was killed."

 For his actions on Sicily, Gorham was awarded two Distinguished Service Crosses.
-He was one of only five members of the 82nd Airborne during World War II to be twice awarded the Distinguished Service Cross.
-The other four were General James M. Gavin, General Matthew B. Ridgway, Major General Reuben Henry Tucker III and Lieutenant Colonel Benjamin H. Vandervoort.
 Gorham was also posthumously awarded the Purple Heart, the Combat Infantryman Badge and a combat star to his jump wings.

 In August 1948, Gorham's remains were returned to the United States.
 He was interred in Bellevue, Ohio, in a family plot.